Your first AWS CDK app - AWS Cloud Development Kit (AWS CDK) v2

 After the app has been created, also enter the following command to install the AWS Construct Library modules that the app requires.

-The cdk init command creates a number of files and folders inside the hello-cdk directory to help you organize the source code for your AWS CDK app.
-Take a moment to explore.
-The structure of a basic app is all there; you'll fill in the details in this tutorial.
+The cdk init command creates a structure of files and folders within the hello-cdk directory to help organize the source code for your CDK app.
+This structure of files and folders is called your CDK project.
+Take a moment to explore your CDK project.

 TypeScript